-A masterpiece of Egyptian cinema, The Night of Counting the Years (also known as The Mummy) (Egypt, 1969) is inspired by a real-life incident.
+A masterpiece of Egyptian cinema, The Night of Counting the Years (originally titled Al Momia, which translates as The Mummy) (Egypt, 1969) is inspired by a real-life incident.
 An isolated mountain tribe in late 19th century Egypt was secretly selling off ancient artifacts from the tombs of the Pharaohs, specifically a cache of mummies hidden in the mountain caves to hide them from looters, which the government discovers after the recovery of one of the treasures.

 The film, written and directed by Chadi Abdel Salam and financed with the help of Roberto Rossellini, ostensibly sets the government against the insular tribe, where the elders justify the looting of its own culture to sustain the people (as well as enrich themselves), but it’s the reaction of the young men to this tribal secret that fires the film.
 They are appalled at the desecration of their ancestors and their refusal to be a part of it marks them as enemies of the tribe.
 Not an ideal place in such an insular culture.